skip to content

 Aims

-• Using a comparative and longitudinal method, we will explore how transnational dynamics have interacted with local factors to influence the scale and pace of socio-technical transition in the diagnostics sector across France, the UK and the USA from 1996 to the present day.
+• Using a comparative and longitudinal method, we explored how transnational dynamics have interacted with local factors to influence the scale and pace of socio-technical transition in the diagnostics sector across France, the UK and the USA from 1996 to the present day.

 Why screening?